Skip to main content

 Every domain on the internet delegates its DNS to name servers specified by hostname — like ns1.cloudflare.com or dns1.hostinger.com.
 These hostnames are typed into registrar control panels by humans, and humans make typos.
 When a domain owner types ns1.cloudfare.com (missing the 'l') instead of ns1.cloudflare.com, their domain silently delegates its entire DNS to whoever controls cloudfare.com.

 This isn't a bug in the DNS protocol.
 It's a gap in the registrar ecosystem: most registrars accept any syntactically valid hostname as a name server without checking whether it's real, responsive, or suspiciously similar to a known provider.
-The result is a class of vulnerability I call NS typosquatting — and I found 2,209 live examples of it across 240.3 million domains.
+The result is a class of vulnerability I call NS typosquatting — and the detection pipeline I built scans 260 million domains daily for exactly this.

-For the full table of detected typosquats and affected domains, see the typosquatted NS dashboard, which updates daily.
-This article explains how the attack works, how I detect it, and why it's harder to fix than it should be.
+For the full table of detected typosquats and affected domains, see the typosquatted NS dashboard, which updates daily from zone file data.
+This article explains how the attack works, how the detection pipeline identifies it, and why it's harder to fix than it should be.

 Why NS Typosquatting Is Different from Regular Typosquatting